modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 **By using the `to_dist` function or initialization parameters, objects that originally run in any Python process are transferred to an RPC server.
 In the original process, a `RpcObject` proxy is retained, and any function call or attribute access on this `RpcObject` will be forwarded to the object on the RPC server.
 When calling functions, you can decide whether to use synchronous or asynchronous invocation.**

+The following graph illustrate the workflow of `to_dist`, synchronous and asynchronous invocation.

 ```{mermaid}
 sequenceDiagram
     User -->> Process: initialize